 There’s no need to choose between using land for farming or for energy.
 Agrivoltaics, the combination of agriculture and solar electricity generation, where crops are grown and livestock raised underneath and alongside solar panels, means we can have the best of both worlds.

 Whilst the solar industry collaborates with scientists and farmers on how to grow fruit, vegetables and other staple crops in fields with solar panels, sheep grazing has proved to be one of the most common solutions.
 This combination not only offers numerous environmental advantages but also presents an opportunity for farmers, landowners and the solar industry.

 Let’s dive into six reasons why sheep grazing and solar are the perfect partnership:

 Sheep are the perfect height to fit under and around solar panels and can be stocked at the same density as they would be on a field without any panels.
 That’s not the case for much bigger cows or horses.
 That means farmers can keep their flock, or even increase its size.

 Sheep are natural lawn mowers

-Maintaining vegetation around and underneath solar panels is crucial.
+Maintaining vegetation around solar panels is crucial.
 Sheep grazing provides a natural and cost-effective solution that goes back centuries.
 Sheep also have just the right appetite for grass and weeds.
 The sheep efficiently keep the grass and weeds in check, reducing the need for time-consuming, costly and environmentally unfriendly manual, chemical or mechanical methods.
 This ensures clear access to sunlight, allowing solar panels to operate at their maximum efficiency.

 Happier and healthier animals